-Cyber-bullying is the intended act of transmitting any (electronic, digital or internet technology) textual, visual, written, or oral communication with the intent to inflict cruelty, coercion, abuse, torment, intimidation, harassment (direct or indirect), embarrassment, or cause fear of physical harm, emotional or mental distress to any person or student either on or off school property.
+Cyberbullying is the intended act of transmitting any (electronic, digital or internet technology) textual, visual, written, or oral communication with the intent to inflict cruelty, coercion, abuse, torment, intimidation, harassment (direct or indirect), embarrassment, or cause fear of physical harm, emotional or mental distress to any person or student either on or off school property.

-Disciplinary Action for Cyber Bullying
+Disciplinary Action for CyberBullying

-Cyber bullying will not be tolerated by any student or school personnel.
-The act of cyber bullying will result in an immediate suspension of the person(s) performing the act until an investigation is performed by the principal in conjunction with the Chitimacha police department.
-The board of education will meet and review the findings of the investigation upon its conclusion.
-If found to have cause, and upon the recommendation of the board of education, the person(s) shall be given a level 2 or 3 consequence.
+Cyberbullying will not be tolerated by any student or school personnel.
+The person(s) involved will be conferenced with and from there it will be decided if an immediate suspension is needed until further investigation is done.
+There are different levels of consequences depending on the severity of the incident(s) that occurred.
+A continuous and life-threatening incident(s) will result in an immediate suspension of the person(s) performing the act until an investigation in performed by the principal in configuration with the Chitimacha Police Department.
+If found to have cause, and upon the recommendation of the BOE, the person(s) shall be given a level 2 or 3 consequence.
 Level consequences can be found under discipline policy and procedures.